OctopusDeploy/blog/blog/2023-06/ten-pillars-of-pragmatic-deployments/index.md

 3. The variables used to configure the application for an environment
 4. Inline scripts that support the deployment and configuration of the application and infrastructure

 Octopus combines these into a *release*, which captures the current deployment state.
-The release snapshot ensures the same snapshot is used for the release, even if you change the process, variables, or scripts during environment progression.
+The release snapshot ensures you're using the same snapshot for the release, even if you change the process, variables, or scripts during environment progression.

 Without a release snapshot, you could deploy a tested application version using an untested deployment process, resulting in a problem in your production environment.